truenas/python-aiohttp/docs/client_reference.rst

       Close underlying connection if data reading gets an error, release connection otherwise.

+      Raise an :exc:`aiohttp.ClientResponseError` if the data can't be read.

       :return bytes: read *BODY*.

       .. seealso:: :meth:`close`, :meth:`release`.

    .. comethod:: release()

       It is not required to call `release` on the response object.
 When the client fully receives the payload, the underlying connection automatically returns back to pool.
 If the payload is not fully read, the connection is closed

    .. method:: raise_for_status()

-      Raise an :exc:`aiohttp.ClientResponseError` if the response status is 400 or higher.
+      Raise an :exc:`aiohttp.ClientResponseError` if the response
+      status is 400 or higher.

       Do nothing for success responses (less than 400).

    .. comethod:: text(encoding=None)